Published by MBA Skool Team, Last Updated: September 07, 2021

 • Learning new skills: This time can be utilized to learn new skills and brush up on the old ones.
 New trainings and qualifications can be perused in this time.

-• Relaxation: Away from the everyday gruelling routine, one has ample time to destress and relax.
+• Relaxation: Away from the everyday hectic routine, one has ample time to destress and relax.

 • Increased management skill: Spending a few months away on a sabbatical leave from the regular schedule helps one gain experience of managing themselves and their life in a new setting